tonybnya/python-youtube-search/readme.md

 B. Use the clipboard (for macOS users)

 - create a shell script, a file with `.command` extension
-- add the following two lines
+- add the following two lines and register file to the home directory

 `#!/usr/bin/env bash`